 How Long Should I Wait Before Drinking Again?

-At FastNewSmile, one of the most common questions that we get is how long after surgery can one consume alcoholic beverages.
-There are many reasons for you not to drink directly after an extraction or implant procedure, but we recommend waiting for at least 48-hours post-surgery before making an official toast.
+At FastNewSmile® Dental Implant Center, one of the most common questions that we get is how long after surgery can one consume alcoholic beverages.
+There are many reasons for you not to drink directly after an extraction or implant procedure, but we recommend waiting for at least 48 hours post-surgery before making an official toast.
+This guidance applies whether you’ve received single dental implants or more advanced implant treatment.

-Especially during the first 24-hours post-surgery, you should be resting, relaxing and allowing your body to form essential blood clots to promote healing.
+Especially during the first 24 hours post-surgery, you should be resting, relaxing, and allowing your body to form essential blood clots to promote healing—particularly for patients who undergo one-day teeth replacement.

 Alcohol Will Interfere with Your Prescribed Medications

 One of the most dangerous combinations for a person’s body is the mixing of alcohol and prescription painkillers.
 Many people mistakenly believe that drinking will promote further numbness and comfort for an aching mouth.
-However, this action can create deadly reactions and we recommend that anyone abstain from alcohol when taking pain medications.
+However, this action can create dangerous reactions, and we recommend that anyone abstain from alcohol when taking pain medications following implant procedures such as all-on-4 dental implants or all-on-6 dental implants.

 Alcohol Creates Further Problems for Your Healing Mouth